Entropy dissipation inequality for general binary collision models: Some example

 The second class of models we present is about the opinion formation, and are inspired of \cite{toscani}.
 The opinion is identified with a state $v\in \mc X \coloneqq [-1,1]$; in a discussion between two agents, their opinions $v,v_*$ change according to a rule of the following type:

-Here $D:[-1,1]\to [0, 1]$, and $\xi(v,v_*)$ is a random variables with zero mean and finite variance, chosen such that $v',v'_*\in \mc X$.
+Here $D:[0,1]\to [0, 1/2]$ while $\xi(v,v_*)$ are random variables with zero mean and finite variance, chosen such that $v',v'_*\in \mc X$.
 If $\xi\equiv 0$ and $D=\eps \in (0,1)$, we recover the inelastic collision rule with fixed restitution coefficient $1-2\eps$, which preserves the ``mean opinion'' $\frac {v+v_*}2 = \frac {v'+v'_*}2$, but reduces the difference $|v'-v'_*| = |1-2\eps|\, |v-v_*|$ since $|1-2\eps|<1$.
-This inelastic behavior, which holds also if $D$ is non constant, takes into account the tendency of interacting people to bring their opinions closer together.
+This inelastic behavior, which holds also if $D$ is non-constant, takes into account the tendency of interacting people to bring their opinions closer together.
 The random terms take into account external factors which can modify the outcome of the interaction.
 In a model in which $v\approx 0$ is a ``weak'' opinion, and $v \approx \pm 1$ are ``strong'' opinions, it is assumed that $D$ is a decreasing function.